JarbasHiveMind/HiveMind-community-docs/docs/04_protocol.md

 The `SHARED_BUS` message is designed for single-hop communication, exclusively flowing **from slave to master**.
 In this scenario, the master passively monitors the ovos-core message bus on the slave device.
 It is important to note that the `SHARED_BUS` functionality needs to be explicitly enabled in the slave device configuration, as the default behavior does not involve sharing the ovos-core bus.
 In the case of terminals, messages of type `BUS` are injected into their respective masters and are simultaneously forwarded as `SHARED_BUS` messages to the subsequent masters in the hierarchy.

+> NOTE: this is usually done by [HiveMind Skill](https://github.com/JarbasHiveMind/ovos-skill-fallback-hivemind) if enabled in settings

 ![](https://raw.githubusercontent.com/JarbasHiveMind/HiveMind-core/dev/resources/shared_bus.gif)

 ## Transport Messages

 Transport messages contain another `HiveMessage` object as their payload.

+> NOTE: these message types only matter for [Nested Hives](https://jarbashivemind.github.io/HiveMind-community-docs/15_nested/)

 ### Broadcast Message